dmitry-ship-it/MeetUpApp/README.md

 - [x] Moq
 - [x] FluentValidation

-## How to work with user?

-On first start app will create first user:

-- username = **admin**
-- password = **Qs3PGVAyyhUXtkRw**

-In this app all users are like administrators. _Only logged in user can create, update and delete meetups._ Every guest can read info about every meetup.
-To create another user you need to be logged in.
+In this app all clients are like administrators. _Only logged in user can create, update and delete meetups._ Every guest can read info about every meetup.

 ## To start application you need